Crocoblock/jetformbuilder/README.md

 # ChangeLog

+## 3.1.2
+* FIX: The operation of the preset in the Advanced Choices Field inside the repeater
+* FIX: Calculating a custom formula for each element of the repeater
+* FIX: Compatibility with WordPress 6.3 (Layout updates in the editor)
+* Tweak: Improved compatibility with [jfb-attributes-for-macros](https://github.com/giraffffee/jfb-attributes-for-macros) addon

 ## 3.1.1
 * FIX: An error in admin footer text filter
 * FIX: `term_titles_by_ids filter` return fatal error